BoDa7s/rps_predictor/README.md

 Just double-click the batch file to start the predictor; close the new Command Prompt window to stop the dev server when you are done.

-## Production build

-- Generate an optimized build with `npm run build`.
-The compiled assets land in `dist/`.
-- Preview the production bundle locally with `npm run preview` (served on http://localhost:4173).